Sir Anthony Ashley, 1st Baronet: Capture of Cádiz

-Ashley was Secretary of War for the Capture of Cádiz.
+Ashley was Secretary of War for the capture of Cádiz.
 He was knighted in June 1596, with others, by the Lords General of the expedition.

 Ashley sat in several parliaments and was distinguished by the favour of Queen Elizabeth.
 In April 1596, Spanish regiments took the town of Calais from French Huguenots, which geographically offered an advantageous place from which to prepare for an invasion of the British Isles.
 Before dawn of the imminent Spanish invasion, Queen Elizabeth ordered the attack on the Spanish fleet anchored at Cádiz.

 East Dorset noblemen and regular soldiers were commissioned by the monarch to supply troops, raising their quotas by indenture from a variety of sources.
 A Commission of Array was used to raise troops for a foreign expedition during this time, while various Militia Acts directed that (in theory) the entire male population who owned property and lands over a certain amount in value, was required to keep arms at home and periodically train or report to musters.
 The musters were usually chaotic affairs, used mainly by the William Paulet, 3rd Marquess of Winchester, Lord Lieutenant of Dorset and other officers to draw their pay and allowances, while the troops used the musters as an excuse for drinks after their military drills.

 On 13 June 1596 the English fleet set sail from Plymouth to Cádiz.
 Charles Howard, 1st Earl of Nottingham was the admiral commanding the English fleet, while the landing forces were under the command of Robert Devereux, 2nd Earl of Essex, Lord Thomas Howard, Sir Walter Raleigh, Sir Francis Vere, Sir Conyers Clifford, and Sir George Carew, each commanding a squad.
 The proceedings of the generals and councils were recorded for the Queen by Anthony Ashley, who as Clerk of the Privy Council, was the most senior civil servant in the Privy Council Office.
 Ashley accompanied the fleet to Cádiz as a representative of the Queen.
-Ashley distinguished himself by the capture of Cadiz and was knighted by Essex at Cadiz after the capture of the city.
+Ashley distinguished himself by the capture of Cádiz and was knighted by Essex at Cádiz after the capture of the city.

 While some of the 1st Earl of Shaftesbury's biographers have made the mistake of claiming that Sir Anthony Ashley served as "Secretary to the Council of War" to Queen Elizabeth, there was no such office in those days.
 However, Ashley did serve as Secretary to the Privy Council during the reign of King James I.